kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 for build failures.
 If you would prefer client generation failures to fail the entire build, just change `ContinueOnError` to false.

-### 3. Generating the client when using Swashbuckle
+### 3. Generating a client when using Swashbuckle

 Todo - generate the document using Swashbuckle CLI (preferably as an AfterBuild step) and configure NSwag to pick it up and create a client from it.
 Methods are probably not going to be as nicely named as they are with NSwag

-## Generating clients when using API versioning
+## Generating a client when using API versioning

 The samples in this codebase demonstrate both one approach to implementing API versioning and how to support these different versions in your documentation, and consequently, any clients you generate.